List of BanG Dream! characters: Rāna Kaname

 Rāna Kaname (要 楽奈, Kaname Rāna) is the lead guitarist of the band, making her the youngest and shortest member of the band.
 A third year in Hanasakigawa Girls' Junior High School, she is a very talented guitarist who also has a very frank personality and heterochromia, as she always states what she likes and does not like.
 She is somewhat of a glutton and loves sweets, especially parfaits, but also dislikes hot foods as she has a sensitive tongue.
 She plays a distressed see-through wine red ESP Potbelly.

-She has a quite mysterious background, and has been referred to by Taki as a "stray cat" due to her whimsical nature, appearing at RiNG to perform open mics or to practice with the band albeit infrequently.
-She only agrees to join the band due to her interest in Tomori.
-It is later revealed that she is Shifune Tsuzuki's granddaughter, and she aspired to join a band to find somewhere she can belong after the closing of Space.

 Rāna is voiced by Hina Aoki.